Anya-gh/library-viable-data/README.md

 - Tailwind
 - Framer motion

+### Browser

+Firefox has certain issues with accessing resources locally, due to a CORS setting.
+It seems like this can happen for a number of reasons; if it does, please try another browser.

+This app has responsive design, so feel free to resize the browser window as you wish!
+Most browers have a responsive design view tool as well, which is best suited to see this.

 ## Notes
 The application includes a complete UI with a home and library page, built with React.
 It uses a Python API with flask and sqlite for the database to manage the library data.

+For basic testing purposes, there is one user:
+Anya Singh, email: anya@mail.com, password: password123

+There are two books:
+Book of cool
+Guide of guides

+The one user owns the first book.
+You can create additional users through the UI.
+If you'd like to, you can manually add books to the database.
+There's a `createdata.py` Python script that should give you a good idea of how that's done.

 I have included an example of a unit test, but I have not been able to unit test thoroughly.
 For me, the given time was not enough to comprehensively test using unit tests, so I apologise about that.
 I wanted to focus more on the frontend and backend.